 In this audio guide, a doctor helps you to replace negative thoughts with more positive thinking.

 Changing a difficult situation isn't always possible.
 Try to concentrate on the things you do have control over.

-"In a situation like that, you need to focus on the things that you can control, such as looking for a new job."
+For example, if your company is making redundancies, you could focus on the things that you can control, such as looking for a new job.